mobingi/alm/docs/markdown/enterprise/doc-cli.md

 ### command: reset {#reset}

 Reset all configuration values to default.
+It will also delete all credential information stored in the platform's native store.

 Example: